steve-caron-dynatrace/hot2020-k8s-openshift/Exercise_Instructions/09_Configure_k8s_cluster_monitoring_integration/README.md

 ```

   - This will prompt you for a password.
 It is : `changeit`
+  - It will also ask you if you want to trust this certificate.
+Enter : `yes`

 You then need to add this keystore as the trusted keystore for the ActiveGate.
 To do so, you need to specify this in a custom configuration file.